JoshOrndorff/LearnRholangByExample/5-JoinOperator/index.md

 A space exploration company wants to make sure their rocket only launches when both of two flight engineers, Alice and Bob, give the launch command.
 As an example, Bob would give the go ahead by sending `BobLaunch!("launch")`.
 When both engineers give the command, the rocket can be launched.

 ### Exercise
-Consider how this code might be written using the join operator that we just learned discussed.
+Consider how this code might be written using the join operator that we just discussed.

 ## The wrong way